 There are more than 15,000 shipwrecks, large and small, lying in the waters round the island of Ireland.
 Some are the stuff of legend, some mark huge loss of life.
 At least one is a tale of significant lost treasure.
 Certainly, each holds a story beneath the waves.

 In 1588, 130 ships of the Spanish Armada were sent by Philip II of Spain to invade England and overthrow Queen Elizabeth I. However, after a series of setbacks, the Spanish fleet was defeated at the Battle of Gravelines.
 As the ships set out to return to Spain via the North Atlantic, severe storms drove them off course towards Ireland.
 Up to 24 ships of the Armada were wrecked on the rocky coastline from Antrim in the north to Kerry in the south.
-Three of the biggest ships were wrecked on Streedagh Strand, near St John’s Point Lighthouse, County Donegal.
+Three of the biggest ships were wrecked on Streedagh Strand, near St John’s Point Lighthouse, County Donegal on the Wild Atlantic Way.
 Some of the survivors managed to flee to Scotland, but with Ireland under British rule at the time, many were put to death.
 However, given the appearance of dark-haired, brown-eyed children in the west and north of Ireland, it is presumed that some sailors survived and thrived!

 Other shipwrecks provide a window into a time in which very different things held value and warranted long-distance trade.
 In 1890 a shipment of preserved fish was wrecked, in 1897 a boat full of china clay went down and a ship with a cargo of molasses was lost in 1915.